*Update as of May 29*

 The Kids In Need Foundation is monitoring the path of the multiple tornadoes expected across the southern plains today and preparing to mobilize our Second Responder® program.
 Not only will the tornadoes bring destruction with hail and high winds, but huge swaths of the region are under threat of flash flooding with serious risk of loss of property and life.
 We urge residents to take shelter and follow emergency instructions for their physical safety in these critical hours of the storms.
 In 2013 we provided relief to Moore, Oklahoma following the devastating EF5 tornado.
 Our hearts are with Oklahoma again, as many families now face the same terror.

-When the waters subside, our Second Responder® program will be there to provide school supplies to students and teachers following natural disasters.
-We have provided these relief efforts to many communities, including after Hurricanes Katrina, Rita, and Wilma, and last year after Harvey, Irma, and Maria.
+When the waters subside, our Second Responder® program will be there to provide school supplies to students and teachers and help them recover from the wreckage of the water’s path.
+Second Responder serves as a conduit between the public wishing to support schools’ recovery and local districts who can best articulate their needs.
+We have provided these relief efforts to many communities, including after Hurricanes Katrina, Harvey, Irma, and Maria, and more recently after Florence and Michael, and the Alabama Tornado.